We meet weekly on Wednesday at 3:00 PM (Central time), GI 310

 March 14 (note the special date)

 Dipendranath Mahato, Tulane University.
-TBA.
+Developments in Interpolation Problem for Projective Spaces.

 .